 historical institutional analysis, and discourse analysis.
 In addition to academic publications I occasionally write

 I received my PhD in Sociology from Yale University in 2016.

-Currently, I am a postdoctoral researcher at the WZB Berlin Social Science Center.
+Currently, I am a guest researcher at the WZB Berlin Social Science Center.
 My book, Under the Banner of Islam: Turks, Kurds, and the Limits of Religious Unity, came out from Oxford University Press in 2021.
 For further information about my research please see my CV.